 A good rule of thumb is to structure each week with 2 high-intensity interval sessions, 3-4 easy endurance rides, and 1-2 days off.

-A good cycling training plan is well thought-out, easy to explain, and well-balanced.
+A good cycling workout plan is well thought-out, easy to explain, and well-balanced.
 The workouts should be easy to understand, as should the weekly training.
 The plan should be designed specifically for your goals and fit into your lifestyle.

 Not at all.
 Your body can and will adapt to your training load, including cycling every day.
 To increase your chances of better recovery and overall performance, we recommend taking one day off of cycling every 1-2 weeks.